RainMa22/Citation_Manager/README.md

 ### phase 2
 - Be able to save the citations to JSON files
-- Be able to load and add onto the citations stored in aforementioned JSON files
+- Be able to load and add onto the citations stored in aforementioned JSON files(if user wants)